ioskrew/SwiftLayout/README.md

 # Features

+- **Multi-platform support**: Works with UIKit (iOS, tvOS, visionOS) and AppKit (macOS)
 - DSL features for `addSubview` and `removeFromSuperview`
 - DSL features for `NSLayoutConstraint`, `NSLayoutAnchor` and activation
-- can updates only required in view states.
+- Selective updates only when view states change
-- using conditional and loop statements like `if else`, `swift case`, `for` in view hierarhcy and autolayout constraints.
+- Conditional and loop statements like `if else`, `switch case`, `for` in view hierarchy and autolayout constraints
-- offer propertyWrapper for automatically updating of layout
+- PropertyWrapper for automatically updating layout
-- offering varierty features for relations of constraints.
+- Various APIs for constraint relationships

 # Usage